 The stand consists of a simple cylindrical column with a round base.
 The base doesn't take up much desk space, and you can still put things on top of it.
 It supports the monitor well, and there's very little wobble.

 The Acer Nitro XF243Y Pbmiiprx has a mediocre contrast ratio that results in blacks looking grayish in dark environments, which is typical for IPS panels.
 It's very close to the advertised 1000:1 contrast; however, this can vary between individual units.
+If you want a budget-friendly monitor with a VA panel and higher contrast, then check out the Samsung Odyssey G3 S24AG30.

 The Acer Nitro XF243Y Pbmiiprx doesn't have a local dimming feature.
 The video above is provided for reference only.